...

 The most common materials that can be processed with stamping are Steel, Aluminum, Brass, Copper, Titanium, Stainless steel and Nickel-chromium alloys, Polystyrene, Polypropylene, Polycarbonate, Fiberglass, Carbon fiber, and others.

-The stamping process is used in various automotive, electronics, aerospace, and telecommunication industries.
+The metal stamping process is used in various automotive, electronics, aerospace, and telecommunication industries.
 It is also used to produce various household appliances and medical equipment.

 References